MrFoxPro/solid-rollup-boilerplate/README.md

 This boilerplate temporary uses fork of rollup-plugin-html2.
 Check [this PR](https://github.com/mentaljam/rollup-plugin-html2/pull/7)

-`Thanks to @high1 for inspiring & creating jest setup`
+Thanks to [@high1](https://github.com/high1) for jest configuration
+Thanks to [@philipwalton](https://github.com/philipwalton) for great articles about native modules and simple rollup setup

 ## Useful articles